AdvisorySG/GhostDevEnv/README.md

 # My themes are not updating!

-Refresh `npm run dev` to update themes
+Refresh Tailwind JIT Builder to update CSS in themes

 Open new terminal with <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>`</kbd>